Zebratic/zebratic/README.md

 ## Hello, I'm Zebratic 👋
 I do all kinds of stuff that has something to do with programming.

-- 🔭 I’m currently working on [LEXUS](https://lexus.report/) and other cool projects.
+- 🔭 I’m currently working on [SE Arcade Launcher](https://github.com/zebratic/SE-Arcade-Launcher), [LEXUS](https://lexus.report/) and other cool projects.
 - 🌱 I’m currently learning more about BlockChain and PHP.
 - 💬 Ask me about C# or any tech related stuff.
 - 📫 How to reach me: [Twitter - @ZebraticYT](https://twitter.com/zebraticyt) , [Youtube - @Zebratic](https://www.youtube.com/channel/UCTWn9Yj4u_h31irL_Xs_sEg)